opendocsg/slw-judgments-backfill/2015_SGHC_145/report.md

 company.
 That is because the latter test, if satisfied, is often a circumstance from which the former can be inferred.
 Note that it is the _inquiries_ which overlap.
 The concepts themselves and the statutory tests employing them are distinct.

-73     It is because the inquiries overlap that a court is entitled – but not of course bound – to infer that an applicant is acting in good faith if it finds that the applicant’s derivative action is “a legitimate claim which the directors are unreasonably reluctant to pursue with the appropriate vigour or at all”: see _Pang Yong Hock and another v PKS Contracts Services Pte Ltd_ [2004] 3 SLR(R) 1 (“ _Pang Yong Hock_ ”) at [20].
+73     It is because the inquiries overlap that a court is entitled – but not of course bound – to infer that an applicant is acting in good faith if it finds that the applicant’s derivative action is “a legitimate claim which the directors are unreasonably reluctant to pursue with the appropriate vigour or at all”: see _Pang Yong Hock and another v PKS Contracts Services Pte Ltd_ <span class="citation">[2004] 3 SLR(R) 1</span> (“ _Pang Yong Hock_ ”) at [20].
 By the same token, a court is entitled – though again not bound – to infer that an applicant lacks good faith if it finds the derivative action to be frivolous or vexatious: _Ang Thiam Swee_ at [55].

 74     The result of all of this is that an applicant who meet its evidential burden on the “ _prima facie_ interests of the company” test in s 216A(3)( _c_ ) also meets in a practical sense, albeit incidentally, its evidential burden on the “good faith” test in s 216A(3)( _b_ ).